-A Kiewit-led joint venture completed three contracts from January 2000 to March 2003 to construct portions of the Diavik Diamond Mine located 300 km. northeast of Yellowknife.
-The project site, which is 222 km. south of the Arctic Circle, experiences wind chills in January and February as low as –55° to –75°C.
+A Kiewit-led joint venture completed three contracts from January 2000 to March 2003 to construct portions of the Diavik Diamond Mine located 300 kilometres northeast of Yellowknife.
+The project site, which is 222 kilometres south of the Arctic Circle, experiences wind chills in January and February as low as -55° to -75°C.

 The first contract, a C$58 million earthworks/infrastructure package, included fast-track mobilization of more than 800 loads of equipment and supplies for construction of the mine facilities.
-Materials had to be trucked over a 450-km. ice road, which consisted of frozen lakes and was accessible only 10 weeks of the year.
+Materials had to be trucked over a 450-kilometre ice road of frozen lakes that was only accessible 10 weeks of the year.
 Given this limited window, careful planning and coordination were critical.

-Following mobilization, an industrial town had to be constructed from the ground up, including living facilities, maintenance shops, offices, a diesel power generating station, water and sewage treatment facilities, and an ore processing containment structure.
+Following mobilization, an industrial town was constructed from the ground up, including living facilities, maintenance shops, offices, a diesel power generating station, water and sewage treatment facilities, and an ore processing containment structure.
 Crews also constructed a 1,600-metre-long airstrip capable of handling Boeing 737s.
-Other infrastructure work involved building 10 km. of haul roads, fuel storage areas, quarry facilities and sedimentation ponds.
+Other infrastructure work included building 10 kilometres of haul roads, fuel storage areas, quarry facilities and sedimentation ponds.

-The owner's satisfaction with this early infrastructure work led to follow-on contracts for construction of the 3.9-km. water retention dike encircling the diamond deposits, overburden removal, and concrete work.
+The owner's satisfaction with early infrastructure work led to follow-on contracts for construction of the 3.9-kilometre water retention dike encircling the diamond deposits, overburden removal and concrete work.
 The mine is expected to yield approximately 100 million carats of diamonds, worth more than C$10 billion, over the next 20 years.